mlhartme/stool/DOCUMENTATION.md

 ### Rationale

-Technically, Stool is a Helm wrapper, a stage is a Helm releases, and applications define the values passed to helm charts.
+Technically, Stool is a Helm wrapper, a stage is a Helm releases, and applications define the values passed to Helm.
-Like other tools (e.g. [Helmfile](https://github.com/roboll/helmfile), Stool tries to simplify `helm`.
-Stool particularly aims to make value definitions more powerful, because in you environment we have few Helm charts for many different web applications, most of the differences are just different values used for the charts.
+Like other tools (e.g. [Helmfile](https://github.com/roboll/helmfile), Stool tries to simplify `helm`, in aims particularly to make value definitions more powerful, because in our we have any applications using the same Helm chart but with dirfferent values.

 ### History

 Stool 5 runs stages in Docker, Stool 6 switched to Kubernetes.
 The general goal is to shrink Stool by replacing Stool functionality with standard Kubernetes features/tools.
-Here's a roadmap for this:
+Here's an outline was has already been replaced and what's planned or open:

 |         | Functionality | Moved to; obsolete after |